timba/routeros-autoupdate/README.md

-# MikroTik RouterOs Autoupdate
+# MikroTik RouterOS Autoupdate

 This repository contains scripts which allow MikroTik RouterOS devices to have its OS, packages, and firmware always up to date.
 About all updates and failures email notifications are sent.

 ## Description

-These scripts perform these oprations:
+These scripts perform these operations:

 - Check if package updates available (same as `System -> Packages` and `Check For Updates`)
 - If updates available, send start update notification email
 - Initialize packages update
 - After updates the device reboots
 - On start check if RouterOS updated, and notify this by email
-- Initaialize firmware upgrade (same as `System -> Routerboard` and `Upgrade`)
+- Initialize firmware upgrade (same as `System -> Routerboard` and `Upgrade`)
 - Wait firmware installed and reboot
 - After rebooted, send email notification about update completion

 ## Prerequisites

-Email sending reuires valid POP server configuration.
+Email sending requires valid POP server configuration.
 You can configure it once using Email Settings of WinBox or WebFig by opening:

 `Tools -> Email`